vrettasm/PyGeneticAlgorithms/paper/paper.md

     forming their optimization problem.
 In addition, since we provide this option of using any data type, the user also has to specify a function (that could be unique to each gene, if necessary), that will be responsible to provide random values to the gene.
 This method is called usually during the mutation operation and the purpose of that is to allow the gene to be mutated randomly, but enforcing its validity.
-For example, if a specific gene in the chromosome is allowed to take only random integer values within the range of [-100, +100], then we can encode that directly so that every time the gene is being mutated the random value it gets is within that range.

 3. **Construct the initial population of chromosomes:** Once the genes have been formed, constructing the initial population is something easy and straightforward.
 A simple list comprehension is enough to generate all the